Assessing UML Diagrams by GPT: Implications for Education: Results

 \subsection{Answer to RQ1}

-Table~\ref{tab:score} lists the scores of 40 project reports that ChatGPT and the authors graded, respectively.
-We found that compared to the grades generated by ChatGPT, human scorers always gave higher scores to each of the three UML models.

-More specifically, the highest and the lowest scores of UML Use Case diagrams graded by ChatGPT and human scorers are the same, but the average score given by human beings is 2.4\% higher than ChatGPT`s.
-As for UML Class diagrams, the lowest and average scores graded by the authors are 3.3\% and 1.4\% higher than that generated by ChatGPT.
-Similarly, the lowest and average scores of UML Sequence diagrams graded by the authors are 4.8\% and 3.4\% higher than those generated by ChatGPT, respectively.
+Table~\ref{tab:score} lists the scores of 40 project reports that GPT and the authors graded, respectively.
+We found that compared to the grades generated by GPT, human scorers always gave higher scores to each of the three UML diagrams.
+More specifically, the highest and the lowest scores of UML Use Case diagrams graded by GPT and human scorers are the same, but the average score given by human beings is 13.69\% higher than GPT`s.
+As for UML Class diagrams, the lowest and average scores graded by the authors are 10\% and 12.94\% higher than that generated by GPT, respectively.
+Differently, the highest, lowest and average scores of UML Sequence diagrams graded by the authors are all higher than those generated by GPT, accounting for 25\%, 24.24\%, and 24.26\% respectively.
 The score of the whole project report sums the scores of the included UML use case diagram, class diagram, and sequence diagram.
-As shown in the last three columns of Table~\ref{tab:score}, the lowest and average scores of the whole report graded by the authors are 0.9\%, 2.5\%, and 2.3\% higher than those generated by ChatGPT respectively.
+As the last three columns of Table~\ref{tab:score} show, the highest, lowest, and average scores of the whole report graded by the authors are 4.6\%, 27.62\%, and 16.39\% higher than those generated by GPT, respectively.